steroman/dynatrace-deck/task-2-notes.md

 - Periodic flow-adherence QA (every 6 months evaluate whether the content still follows the main flows and covers them)
 - Assess content performance and decide action plan for lowest-performing content types
 - Automated content staleness notifications: Every 6 months that an article hasn't been updated, a notification is sent to the author.
 This didn't work for us in fast-paced environments because the approach gave more importance to response time than to thorough assessment, so I'd rather prevent staleness at the source and deprioritize the retroactive assessment.
-- Periodic cost analysis: are we still working at the optimal effort?
+- Periodic cost analysis: is our process still optimal?
 Do any processes need to be reevaluated, are we generating costs that we could avoid (e.g. stale content?)
 - Strong reporting (dashboards, periodic assessments of metrics)

 ## Analysis